rnietoe/Training/docs/AWS/06-Management.md

 * **Cost explorer** is use to explore costs **after** they have been incurred.
 See [Billing & Cost Management Dashboard](https://console.aws.amazon.com/billing/home#/).

 * [Creating a billing alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) at `ClouldWatch/Alarms/Billing` using **SNS** (Simple Notification Service) topic to monitor estimated AWS charges.

-`Application Integration/SNS` is a messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
-Using AWS SNS topics, your publisher systems can fan-out messages to a large number of subscriber endpoints for parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
-Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.

-`Application Integration/SQS` (Simple Queue Service) offers a queue that lets you integrate and decouple distributed software systems and components.

 Support Plans: